cycloptux/GiselleBot-Documentation/docs/source/utility/forms.rst

 ^^^^^^^^^^^^^^
 .. parsed-literal::

-    |bot_prefix|\ trellopair [team name]
+    |bot_prefix|\ trellopair [team name/URL, or "-"]

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Pairs a Discord server with a Trello team.

+In order to pair with a team, you can use the team name or the URL containing the team name (see the note below).

+Using the command without any argument will show the current paired Trello team.

-Using the command without the team name will unpair the server from the Trello team.
+Using ``-`` as the only argument will unpair the current server from the paired Trello team.

 .. note::
     The team name is the one you find inside the Trello URL within the team page, which usually has this form: ``https://trello.com/TEAM_NAME/home``